aeonSolutions/PCB-Prototyping-Catalogue/Home Automation Safety & Health/readme.md

 </p>

 Two concepts are very important to know and learn about:
-- the **superposition of different electromagnetic waves**, its meanings and what resulting wave and EM energy produces (for instance an energy spike that produces an instantaneous flash of light).
+- the **superposition of different electromagnetic waves**, its meanings, and what resulting wave and EM energy produces (for instance an energy spike that produces an instantaneous flash of light).
-- and the second concept is **wave pattern matching** to produce an EM wave with higher energy (for instance an high voltage , low amperage corona effect similar to those possible to see during a thunderstorm).
+- and the second concept is **wave pattern matching** to produce an EM wave with higher energy (for instance a high voltage, low amperage corona effect similar to those possible to see during a thunderstorm).

-These concepts and subjects can be found easily on google and in scientific publications.
+These concepts and subjects can be found easily on Google and in scientific publications.

 **The devices listed below are not able to detect wireless aggressions targeted to a person's body and individual.
 For instance, using some kind of beam-forming device or technologies**.
 For example, Laser and laser-like kind of devices and kind of technologies.

-**When installing any of the solutions provided below, take action and be conscient the aggression/aggressor may change to other types and kinds of "wireless devices" the smart devices below are unable to detect**.
+**When installing any of the solutions provided below, take action and be conscious that the aggression/aggressor may change to other types and kinds of "wireless devices" the smart devices below are unable to detect**.

 **Always use the smart devices below connected to a public data repository with LIVE data streams.
-While at the same time, notify the authorities immediately and provide the web address link where the public data repository can be found**.
+At the same time, notify the authorities immediately and provide the web address link where the public data repository can be found**.
 To my knowledge, data repositories based on Harvard's www.dataverse.org are currently the most suited (not ideal) for the smart solutions provided below.

  :warning: **Be advised**

-Known open data repositories partial compatible with these smart devices:
+Known open data repositories partially compatible with these smart devices:
 - www.dataverse.org [partial compatible] (open firmware provided here uses a dataverse repository API)
 - www.figshare.com [partial compatible]
 - www.datadryad.org [not compatible; no API]